-In summary, a bond mutual fund can lose value if the bond manager sells a significant amount of bonds in a rising interest rate environment and investors in the open market will demand a discount (pay a lower price) on the older bonds that pay lower interest rates.
-Also, falling prices will adversely affect the NAV.
+Bond mutual funds can lose value if the bond manager sells a significant amount of bonds in a rising interest rate environment and investors in the open market demand a discount (pay a lower price) on the older bonds that pay lower interest rates.
+Falling prices will adversely affect the NAV.

-> Bond funds are generally less risky than stock mutual funds.
+Bond funds are generally less risky than stock mutual funds.
 But investors are wise to understand that the value of a bond fund can fluctuate.
 The best idea for investors is to find suitable bond funds, hold them for the long term, and try not to pay much attention to fluctuations.

 A bond is a debt security.
 When you buy a bond, you're lending the bond issuer money.
 In return, the issuer pays you interest during the life of the bond.
 At maturity, the issuer returns your principal.
 Governments, municipalities, and corporations can issue bonds.